 Who are you trying to reach?
 If your answer is everyone…think again.

 From social media strategist Rebekah Radice, “Have you identified your target market?
 If not, you’re more than likely speaking to the masses.

-Whether your target market is an individual or a business, it’s important to understand what they’re looking for and why they’re interested in connecting with you.
+Whether your target market is an individual or a business, it’s essential to understand what they’re looking for and why they’re interested in connecting with you.